Aamr-1/Football-Match-Scraper-and-Email-Sender/README.md

 If you're using Gmail, ensure you have enabled "Less secure apps" (or generated an app-specific password if 2FA is enabled).

+### important note:
+To ensure the script sends emails every day, you need to upload it to the cloud.
+Otherwise, it will only work when your computer is turned on.